 Moving ahead, it is important for Air China to understand what types of social initiatives are of concern to its target market and the Chinese authorities, in order to continue staying involve and further finetune its corporate social responsibility efforts.

 Taking some of these new strategies into consideration could prove to be a powerful way to differentiate the Air China brand from global competition, ultimately assuring continued success moving forward.

 Air China has a long history and tradition as the quintessential “Chinese” airline of choice domestically.
-This tradition, along with their international presence since 1988 and long haul capabilities, has set them apart from other Chinese airlines, but their value ultimately comes from a dedication to a high level of service and safety.
+This tradition, along with their international presence since 1988 and long-haul capabilities, has set it apart from other Chinese airlines, but the brand’s value ultimately comes from a dedication to a high level of service and safety.